jerchaumont/Projet-ing-nierie-documentaire/README.md

 - Regex for lines: `r'(.+)'`

 ## Automate work with the python script
-Firstly we generate a new text file without line breaks, which will subsequently facilitate our markup of the text in the XML file.
+Firstly we generate a [new text file](project_play/new_file.txt) without line breaks (using the [python script](project_play/myscript1.py), which will subsequently facilitate our markup of the text in the XML file.
 ### Create the XML file
-In order to create the XML file with a python script, we use the `inputFile` and the `ElementTree` modules.
+In order to create the XML file with a [python script](project_play/myscript1.py), we use the `inputFile` and the `ElementTree` modules.
 Here is an snippet from our code which illustrates the methods used:
 ```python
 tree = ET.ElementTree(element = ET.Element('document'))
 root = tree.getroot()